What is childcare sufficiency?

 If you are a parent, unable to find suitable childcare, please contact the Childcare Brokerage Service who will be able to help you.
 It is important that you let us know so that it can aid planning.
 Demand for childcare is the amount of childcare parents require across Devon and is key to determining what is ‘sufficient’.
 In Devon, we monitor the enquiries to the Family Information Service from parents looking for childcare to determine where there is demand.
 Therefore, if you are a parent unable to find suitable childcare, it is important that you report this back to Devon County Council.
 Please complete a feedback form below:

-An annual survey is emailed out to all early years and childcare providers once a year in the spring term to gather vital information on the settings capacity to inform our sufficiency duty.
+A survey is emailed out to all early years and childcare providers each term to gather vital information on the settings capacity to inform our sufficiency duty.
 This survey is pre-populated and we would appreciate your time in completing it.
 Look out for the email in your inbox.
-More information information and analysis of the annual survey of providers 2019 can be found on the Annual survey of providers page.

 Are you thinking of developing a new early years and childcare business or expanding your current business?
 Are you unsure where to start?
 Please visit our New and developing early years and childcare businesses page for more information.